About the TRACE Matrix Data Browser

 Bribery incidence World Bank Group Enterprise Surveys

-Percent of firms identifying corruption as a major constraint World Bank Group Enterprise Surveys
+Percent of firms identifying corruption as a major or very severe constraint World Bank Group Enterprise Surveys

 Civil justice is free of corruption World Justice Project Rule of Law Index